i2002/IntroductionToRobotics/README.md

 The code can be found in `src/homework02/`.
 Constant definitions can be found at the beginning of the file (such as the pin numbers for the inputs and outputs, action timings, the tone sequences).
 There are also defined variables for keeping program state and debounce timings.
 The button and LED pins and states are defined using arrays, which makes it easy to extend the program for an elevator with more floors.
 Tone sequences are defined as arrays of Notes (which include the frequency and duration of the tone).

-The `setup()` function initializez pins and sets the first floor indicator as on.
+The `setup()` function initializes pins and sets the first floor indicator as on.

 The `loop()` function implements a state machine for the elevator, keeping track of the current state and state transitions.
 In order to make the code simpler, I've split the functionality in multiple functions.